linuxone-community-cloud/jupyter-lab-ml/README.md

 4. Start Jupyter Lab container on the port 38888
 5. Open Jupyter Lab in the Browser using the public IP address of your instance
 6. Run Demo notebooks
+7. Example #1: Run a transactions fraud detection notebook.
-7. Use case #1: Run a client retention analysis notebook.
+8. Example #2: Run a client retention analysis notebook.
-8. Use case #2: Run a MNIST handwritten digits recogniton notebook.
+9. Example #3: Run a MNIST handwritten digits recogniton notebook.
-9. Use case #3: Export the trained model to a portable ONNX format.
+10. Example #4: Export the trained model to a portable ONNX format.

 ## Step 1.
 Sign up for an IBM LinuxONE Community Cloud account